owlcs/ont-map/README.md

 * The mapping inference engine creates [OWL Named Individuals](https://github.com/avicomp/ont-api/blob/master/src/main/java/ru/avicomp/ontapi/jena/model/OntIndividual.java).
 Although, anonymous individuals are theoretically possible, currently they are not supported due to SPIN-API limitations related to the target functions.
-* There is also a `ru.avicomp.map.ClassPropertyMap`, that is responsible to provide class-properties hierarchical relations, which can be used to draw class-boxes with all related properties.
+* There is also a `com.github.owlcs.map.ClassPropertyMap`, that is responsible to provide class-properties hierarchical relations, which can be used to draw class-boxes with all related properties.
 * A simple mapping example with inference: